Web App Performance

 [00:03:52]

 And then the browser will calculate the real expiration date, okay?
 So now, let's say the browser needs a resource.
 So first, it checks.
 The cache.
-It can be a cache miss, or a cache hit, it means it's not there.
+It can be a cache miss, or a cache hit, a miss means it's not there.
 And that simple if it's not there, okay, we go to our network as usual.

 [00:04:21]

 Business as usual.
-If it's a cache hit, okay, it means the file that we need isn't the cache okay.
+If it's a cache hit, okay, it means the file that we need is the cache okay.
 So it will verify if it's expired or not.
 Let's say it's expired, it's not expired.
 If it's not expired, we will say, well, let's use it from the cache.

 [00:04:45]